laurenzse/ChoirBot/README.md

 5. **Stop the bot and edit `choir_status.json`**

 - Add someone or multiple people as an admin.
 Admins can configure the bot while it is running through the `/admin` command.
 Find the `"admins"` field in the json file and add the user ids.
 Use the `@userinfobot` to find out your own user id.
 - Enter the chat id of your choir's group chat.
 This id is stored in the `"choir_chat_id"` field in the json file.
+When the bot is running, admins can also see every id of the chats the bot is participating in.

 6. **Start up the bot - you're ready to go!**